junsof/electron-ims/README.md

-# ElectronIMS
+# Inventory Management System (IMS)

-ElectronIMS is a cross-platform Inventory Management System built with Electron, React, Vite, TypeScript, SQLite3, and Sequelize.
+**IMS** is a cross-platform Inventory & Sales Management System built with Electron, React, Vite, TypeScript, SQLite3, and Sequelize.
 It supports hot module reloading during development and can be packaged for Windows (32-bit), macOS, and Linux using electron-builder.

 ## 🛠 Tech Stack